stjjk/Eason_BlueStampPortfolio/index.md

 # Description

 For my first milestone, I built the arm that will move the laser in two dimensions.
 I first designed mounts for both servos that would secure them either to a breadboard or a servo horn.
 Then, I assembled the arm with the mounts and attached the laser with screws to the servo horn.
-Finally, I attached the servos to the breadboard with male to male wires and attached a
+Finally, I attached the servos to the breadboard with male to male wires and attached a power supply module with male to male wires to supply power from a USB charger adapter.
+One of the most important things I had to do in Milestone 1 was making sure a screw would fit in the screw hole I designed in the 3d print but also be short enough to secure the servo.
+Also, I had to get the dimensions correct for the second mount.
+After failing with multiple models that were too long or the wrong part, I sanded down the hole to fit the servo horn.

 My project is an automated cat laser
 I have assembled the arm with mounts for both servos and attached the laser via screw to the servo horn